 It’s the dream of nearly every entrepreneur to be the best hustler.
 There’s a satisfaction that comes with maximizing your productivity.
-However, many people might be forgetting a crucial part of business success: genuine connection.
+However, many people might be forgetting a crucial part of business and in building an active network success: genuine connection.

-In this episode, Joe Fier talks about how forming real engagements with other people has helped him in his businesses.
+In this episode, Joe Fier talks about how forming real engagements with other people has helped him in his businesses and in building an active network.
 He discusses how being true to yourself and generous with others can take your success to new heights.
 Finally, he shares three surefire catalysts for growth.

 Listen to this episode if you want to build an active network of supporters to grow your business.

 Joe Fier is the co-founder of Evergreen Profits, where he helps entrepreneurs utilize audience building and creative monetization strategies to grow their businesses.
 He provides actionable step-by-step guides about business growth and personal improvement through his podcast, Hustle and Flowchart.

 - Learn how forming connections can help you improve as a hustler and build an active network.

 - Know how diversity in personalities can lead to more innovation, not conflict.